Ingvord/tango-v10-design-doc/docs/index.md

 3) implement errors self recovery (some of them)

-## Conclusions
+**Conclusions**

 Fault tolerance is already implemented quite well, but can be improved.

 # Adaptability in Tango

-As Tango aims to be installed in a variety of environments it is essential to highlight **adaptability** quality attribute.
-Most important is to provide extendability implemented in the kernel library.
+As Tango aims to be installed in a variety of environments it is essential to highlight _adaptability_ quality attribute.

+The most important is to provide extendability implemented in the core library.
 Below is the short description of the current situation.

-## Extendability in Tango
+### Extendability in Tango

-Impossible to extend current kernel library with a custom functionality.
-Tango may be extended via introduction of new Tango device servers, that may enrich Tango functionality.
-Which is sometimes not so efficient nor enough.
+It is impossible to extend current core library with a custom functionality.
+Tango may be extended via introduction of new Tango device servers, that may enrich Tango functionality (which is sometimes not so efficient nor enough).

-## Conclusions
+**Conclusions**

-Extendability of the kernel library must be designed from scratch.
+Extendability of the core library must be designed from scratch.

 # Summary